Should You Cosign a Mortgage? Here's What Every Potential Cosigner Must Know

 As a cosigner, not only will your credit scores fall, but you'll also be liable for repayment of the debt, including late fees and collection costs.
 The lender can come after you as though you were the primary borrower.
 The lender might contact you and tell you that the loan is delinquent.
 If you don't bring the loan current or work something out, like a repayment plan, the lender might take further collection steps against you and the primary borrower, including conducting a foreclosure.

-And, depending on state law, the lender might sue you for a deficiency judgment if the foreclosure sale doesn't bring in enough money to repay the loan.
+And, depending on your state's laws, the lender might pursue a deficiency judgment for the shortfall if the foreclosure sale doesn't bring in enough money to repay the loan.
+Some states limit or prohibit deficiency judgments.
+Check your state's laws, as they directly affect your potential liability.
 Eventually, the lender might be able to garnish your wages or levy your bank account to pay off the debt.

 How to Deal With a Default on a Cosigned Loan